Juloos/MCDatapack.BacapTracker/README.md

 - Tracks the progress of all tabs and milestones of BACAP.
 - Displays the progress of the current tab in the sidebar.
 - Highly customizable pagination system.
-- Maintains a leaderboard that ranks the "First Advancements" score of players.
+- Only for 1.18+: Maintains a leaderboard that ranks the "First Advancements" score of players.

 # In-game